ShilpiGupta1701/Taiyo.ai/contact_management_app/README.md

 - Install the dependencies: npm install
 - Start the app: npm start
 - The app should open in your default browser at http://localhost:3000/.

+# Deployment
+I have deployed this app on github pages.